Contents

 A symbolic place: Saint-Gingolph

-The event takes place on both sides of the Pont du Moulin , where tables are set up to welcome guests in a warm atmosphere.
+The tables set up on either side of the Pont du Moulin allowed guests to be welcomed in a warm and festive atmosphere.

 A tempting program around cheese